Admiral-AI/CommandCentral/README.md

 ### Prerequisites

-Before using DSTools, ensure that you have the following prerequisites in place:
+Before using Command Central, ensure that you have the following prerequisites in place:

 - PowerShell 5.1 or higher
 - Administrator privileges (required for uninstallations)

 ### Installation

-1. Clone or download the DSTools repository from GitHub.
+1. Clone or download the Command Central repository from GitHub.
 2. Navigate to the project directory.

-### Running DSTools
+### Running Command Central

-To run DSTools:
+To run Command Central:

 1. Open a PowerShell window with administrative privileges.
-2. Navigate to the DSTools directory.
+2. Navigate to the Command Central directory.
 3. Execute the script by running the `UninstallUnapprovedAppsV0.01.ps1` file.

 ### Configuration